Letting computers take the strain of investing

 1. Back to basics first.
 A share is a tiny part of a company.
 Its value (or price) goes up and down in line with whether the company does well or badly.
 Anyone can buy shares of a publicly traded company (some firms are owned privately).

-2. For convenience, individual shares are sometimes bundled into groups.
-Then you can get a handy snapshot of how companies are doing (in general) by looking at the share performance of the group.
+2. For convenience, the shares of individual companies are sometimes bundled into groups.
+Then you can get a handy snapshot of how companies in a certain area (or country) are doing by looking at the share performance of the group.

 3. These groups are often called indices.
 The FTSE 100 index, for example, contains the UK’s 100 largest listed companies.
 It is calculated at different points during the working day to show the average rise (or fall) in the share prices of all 100 of its members.

 4. FTSE stands for Financial Times Stock Exchange.
-It is sometimes referred to as the “Footsie”.
-There is a FTSE 250 version (no prizes for guessing how many firms in that) and the FTSE All Share – containing all the UK tradeable companies.
+It is sometimes referred to as the 'Footsie'.
+There is a FTSE 250 version (no prizes for guessing how many firms in that) and the FTSE All Share – containing all the tradeable companies in the UK.

 5. Investing in lots of single shares by yourself is a faff.
 Instead, you could pool your money with other investors into a fund run by someone who knows what they’re doing (a fund manager).
 They invest it for you, hopefully in shares which will do well.